yvoronoy/restore.sh/README.md

 ## Options
 ```
 Usage: ./restore.sh [option]
-    --help                show available params for script (this screen)
+    -H, --help            Show available params for script (this screen).
-    -f, --force           install without check step
+    -f, --force           Install without pause to check data.
-    -r, --reconfigure     ReConfigure current magento instance
+    -r, --reconfigure     ReConfigure current Magento deployment.
-    -c, --clean-install   Standard install procedure through CLI
+    -c, --clean-install   Standard fresh install procedure through CLI.
-    -m, --mode            must have one of the following:
+    -m, --mode            This must have one of the following:
                           "reconfigure", "clean-install", "code", or "db"
                           The first two are optional usages of the previous two options.
                           "code" tells the script to only decompress the code, and
                           "db" to only move the data into the database.
-    -h, --host            DB host IP address, defaults to "localhost"
+    -h, --host            DB host IP address, defaults to "localhost".
-    -D, --database        Database or schema name, defaults to current directory name
+    -D, --database        Database or schema name, defaults to current directory name.
-    -u, --user            DB user name
+    -u, --user            DB user name.
     -p, --password        DB password
     -b, --base-url        Base URL for this deployment host.
+    -e, --email           Admin email address.
+    -l, --locale          "base/locale/code" configuration value.
+Defaults to "en_US".
 ```

-This script assumes it is being run from the new deployment directory with merchant backup files.
+This script assumes it is being run from the new deployment directory with the merchant's backup files.

 Your "~/.restore.conf" file must be manually created in your home directory.